This post may contain affiliate links and I may earn a small commission when you click on the links at no additional cost to you.

 Transportation: Depending on the tour it can be Coach (bus) or Rail or even ferry: Traveling via coach can be a real drag because you lose precious time just sitting on a bus.
 In some cases, it can be a few hours however I remember the bus rides were fun because everyone was talking, joking and half the time we were drinking on the bus!

-Contiki Review – Berlin to Prague Itinerary & Review:
+Contiki Review: Berlin to Prague Itinerary:

 My first solo tour was in 2008 with Contiki, beginning in Germany and ending in Prague.
 I can’t tell you how much fun I had however if I have to be 100% honest much of it was a blur.
 I was partying like an animal and was drinking way more than I should have.
 I was hungover during the day tour and by the evening I was downing Red Bulls to keep it together.
 Berlin is an amazing city and one of the standout attractions was the Olympic Stadium in Berlin with a capacity to seat 74,000 people.